AdobeDocs/experience-platform.en/help/segmentation/ui/audience-portal.md

 >[!NOTE]
 >
->You can only create a folder when you're within another folder.
+>You can only create a folder if you're within another folder.
+This means you **cannot** create a folder if you have **[!UICONTROL All Audiences]** selected on the left navigation bar.

 A popover appears, letting you name your newly created folder.
 Select **[!UICONTROL Save]** after naming your folder to finish creating the folder.
 Please note that names **must** be unique to the parent folder.